IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Kevara-Arda.md

 - Arda is technically still under Langska governance
 - Depends on saltwood from [[Avizallo]] to build their ships
 	- merchants would like to gain domination over Avizallo to buy cheaper wood

+Patrician
+- cannot be killed by anyone with Kevaran water in their body
+	- the aqueducts + fountains are enchanted (lined with dragonscale?)
+	- anyone who acts to harm the patrician has their blood boil / turn to dragonflame

+Election..
+-

+Kevar + Arda
+- slayed the dragon king [[Gilead]] using [[Fate Engine Pieces]], claimed the land of Kevara-Arda
+- founded a sort of democracy after destroying king

 # Districts
 ## THE DOWNS